andreysvirid/monitoring-stack/README.md

 🖼️ Demo Dashboard Screenshot

-Create the screenshot in Grafana after importing the Dashboard and save as screenshots/demo-dashboard.png.
+Create the screenshot in Grafana after importing the dashboard and save as screenshots/demo-dashboard.png.

 🔍 Explore Logs

-Open Grafana → Explore → Loki
+Open Grafana → Explore → Loki and run a query:

-Query example:
+logql
+Копировать код
 {job="your-app"} |= ""

-This shows all logs as strings to prevent missing field issues.
+This shows all logs as strings, avoiding “Data is missing a string field” issues.

 ✅ Notes
 Ensure Promtail is deployed and correctly collecting logs from all Pods and nodes.

 Make sure the correct Data Sources are selected in Dashboard panels.